zmike/zmike.github.io/_posts/2023-04-03-the-last-bug.md

 But again, SGC enthusiasts have standards, and a simple 33% improvement from where things started is hardly worth mentioning here, so I apologize for wasting time.

-It's easy to keep finding these patterns:
+Continuing, it's easy to keep finding these patterns:

 ```
 n1: 64055264 0x57583BB: create_slab (ralloc.c:759)